 Madd Fruit

-• Exotic
+- Exotic

-• For Beverages
+- For Beverages

-• Native
+- Native

 Madd fruit is a tropical fruit native to West Africa.
-This fruit goes by many names in West African languages: saba, malombo, wèda, kuguissai, and dhangalow.
+This fruit goes by many names in West African languages: saba, malombo, wรจda, kuguissai, and dhangalow.
 Under its brownish skin, you’ll find a sweet and sour pulp.

-While it’s already delicious raw, madd fruit becomes more flavorful when cooked.
+While itโs already delicious raw, madd fruit becomes more flavorful when cooked.
 It’s a star ingredient for making refreshing African beverages in the Sahel region.
 You can find these fruits in West Africa, especially in countries like Senegal, Gambia, Guinea, and Sierra Leone.

 Moreover, madd fruit offers an impressive nutritional profile: fiber, vitamins B and C, and minerals.
 Therefore, it helps improve digestion, metabolism, eyesight, and immunity.